4ian/GDevelop/newIDE/README.md

 -   To submit your changes, you have to first create a Fork on GitHub (use the Fork button on the top right), then [create a Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).

--   Finally, make sure that the tests pass (refer to this README and to the [game engine README](https://github.com/4ian/GDevelop/tree/master/GDJS) for learning how to run tests).
+-   Finally, make sure that the tests pass (refer to this README and the [game engine README](https://github.com/4ian/GDevelop/tree/master/GDJS) for learning how to run tests).